acegal1/Election_Anaysis/README.md

 ## Deliverable 1 Analysis
 The election commission has requested some additional data to complete the audit so we upadated our PyPoll code as per below requirements:

-    - Total Votes in the election are printed to the terminal.
+    -Total Votes in the election are printed to the terminal.
-    - Each candidate’s total votes and percentage of votes are printed to the terminal.
+    -Each candidate’s total votes and percentage of votes are printed to the terminal.
-    - The winner of the election, winning vote count, and winning percentage of votes are printed to the terminal.
+    -The winner of the election, winning vote count, and winning percentage of votes are printed to the terminal.

 Here is a view updated code image:
 ![Deliverable_1]((https://github.com/acegal1/Election_Anaysis/blob/main/Resources/Deliverable_1.png)